recworks-meet-a-mentor/thoth/README.md

 # thoth

-A project to support novice software developers learn necessary, accompanying skills to compliment a new career.
+A project supporting novice software developers to learn necessary, accompanying skills to compliment a new career.